Welcome to Stellarosa Exotics

 The Exotic Shorthair is a breed of cat developed to be a short-haired version of the Persian.
 The Exotic is similar to the Persian in many ways, including temperament and conformation, with the exception of the short dense coat.

 Because of the regular use of Persians as outcrosses, some Exotics may carry a copy of the recessive longhair gene.
 When two such cats mate, there is a 1 in 4 chance of each offspring being longhaired.
-Ironically, longhaired Exotics are not considered Persians by CFA, although The International Cat Association accepts them as Persians.
-Other associations like the American Cat Fanciers Association register them as a separate Exotic Longhair breed.
+Ironically, longhaired Exotics are not considered Persians by CFA (The Cat Fanciers’ Association, Inc.), although TICA (The International Cat Association) accepts them as Persians.
+Other associations like the ACFA (American Cat Fanciers Association) register them as a separate Exotic Longhair breed.

 You can read more about the Exotic Shorthair Cat here.